GoodSync Connect Manual

 PreventSleep = No

-If Yes then gs-server does not let this computer to go to Sleep, so that it can always accept connections.
+If Yes, the gs-server does not let this computer go to Sleep so that it can always accept connections.
+Applies only to Windows and macOS.

 RequestAuthentication = Yes